 Tips for Managing Visual Snow Syndrome

-FL-41 lenses/tinted glasses are designed to help alleviate symptoms associated with light sensitivity, such as photophobia and migraines.
-Utilized to mitigate the visual disturbances caused by neurological disorders, such as VSS, FL-41 lenses block and filter wavelengths of light, particularly those in the blue-green spectrum (480-520 nm), that can trigger or worsen many VSS symptoms.
-By selectively filtering out these wavelengths, FL-41 lenses reduce the intensity of light reaching the eyes, minimizing discomfort and visual disturbances.
-They also reduce glare and brightness, soften harsh lighting conditions, enhance contrast and visual comfort by improving the perception of objects, mitigate visual distortions, and reduce stress on the visual system.
+Specialized tinted lenses, such as FL-41 lenses, BPI-Omega lenses, BPI-Mu lenses, Percept lenses, narrow-band lenses, green-tinted lenses, and certain tinted contact lenses, are designed to alleviate symptoms associated with light sensitivity, including photophobia and migraines.
+These lenses are particularly beneficial for managing visual disturbances caused by neurological conditions like Visual Snow Syndrome (VSS).
+By filtering specific wavelengths of light-primarily in the blue-green spectrum (480-520 nm), they reduce the intensity of light entering the eyes, minimizing discomfort and visual disturbances.
+Additionally, these lenses help reduce glare and brightness, soften harsh lighting, improve contrast, enhance visual comfort, mitigate visual distortions, and reduce strain on the visual system.

 Chromatic Filters